flooji/IOTA-SC-tracking/README.md

 ## Contributing

-If you are interesting in pushing this idea further I would be more than happy to collaborate with you. :blush:
+If you are interested in pushing this idea further, go for it! :blush:

 Please contribute using [Github Flow](https://guides.github.com/introduction/flow/).
 Create a branch, add commits, and [open a pull request](https://github.com/flooji/IOTA-Raspberry-API/compare/).

 ## Credits